smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: `"http://localhost:6688"`

 This is the URL that you will use to interact with the node, including the GUI.
-It only has effect when using the chainlink client to run CLI commands.
+Use this URL to connect to the GUI or to run commands remotely using the Chainlink CLI.

-## DATABASE_BACKUP_FREQUENCY
+### INSECURE_SKIP_VERIFY

 :::caution[Deprecated]
 This environment variable is deprecated and will be removed in a future release.
 Use the `--insecure-skip-verify` CLI argument instead.